-EIA (Electronic Industries Alliance): An association of trade associations representing various facets of the electronics industry.
-Each of these EIA Sector Associations manages its own standards-setting programs under EIA, the umbrella organization.

-EIA-608-B: This EIA standard serves as a technical guide for those providing encoding equipment and/or decoding equipment to produce material with encoded data embedded in Line 21 of the vertical blanking interval of the NTSC video signal.
-It is also a usage guide for those who will produce material using such equipment

-EIA-708-B defines the coding of DTV closed captions (DTVCC) as they are delivered in an ATSC signal, and also defines the Caption Distribution Packet (CDP).
-This structure contains fields that can hold: EIA-608-B data for use if the video is converted to standard definition analog; DTV captions for use in an ATSC program; Caption Descriptors; and Time Code.
+- CEA (Consumer Electronics Association): CEA is a professional organization that recommends standards and practices for the U.S. consumer electronics industry. - CEA-608: This CEA standard serves as a technical guide for those providing encoding equipment and/or decoding equipment to produce material with encoded data embedded in Line 21 of the vertical blanking interval of the NTSC video signal.
+It is also a usage guide for those who will produce material using such equipment - CEA-708: Defines the coding of DTV closed captions (DTVCC) as they are delivered in an ATSC signal, and also defines the Caption Distribution Packet (CDP).
+This structure contains fields that can hold: CEA-608-B data for use if the video is converted to standard definition analog; DTV captions for use in an ATSC program; Caption Descriptors; and Time Code.
 The CDP is the basic unit of data that is transported through the professional portion of a DTV plant.
-As such, it is central to the methods discussed in this document.

-EIA-744-A: The EIA standard that defines the formatting of content advisory information accommodating either U.S. or Canadian systems, as well as the movie industry's MPAA rating system using the vertical blanking interval.
-EIA 744-A redefines the XDS Program Rating (content advisory) packet, 05h, currently contained in EIA-608-B, section 6.5.1, Current Class.

-EIA-746-A: This document is a proposed amendment to EIA-608-A to insert Internet Uniform Resource.
-Locators (URLs) within the line-21 data system using the Text-2 (T-2) service.
-These URLs may be used by receiving devices in a variety of ways to associate Internet content with related television broadcast content

-SMPTE (Society of Motion Picture and Television Engineers): A professional organization that recommends standards for the film and television industries.

-SMPTE 12M: The SMPTE standard for linear time code.

-SMPTE 125M: The SMPTE standard for bit parallel digital interface for component video signals.
-SMPTE 125M defines the parameters required to generate and distribute component video signals on a parallel interface.

-SMPTE 244M: The SMPTE standard for bit parallel digital interface for composite video signals.
-SMPTE 244M defines the parameters required to generate and distribute composite video signals on a parallel interface.

-SMPTE 259M: The SMPTE standard for 525 line serial digital component and composite interfaces.

-SMPTE 269M: This SMPTE standard defines an opto-isolated fault tally output signal for connecting to user-defined equipment such as warning indicators.

-SMPTE 291M: defines the method of multiplexing ancillary data such as audio and captions to 292M and 259M signals.

-SMPTE 292M: defines the serial interface that is used for carriage of HDTV video signals.
-It and its standard definition equivalent 259M provide a standard transport mechanism, not only for the video signal, but also for digitized audio and data such as captions.
+As such, it is central to the methods discussed in this document. - SMPTE (Society of Motion Picture and Television Engineers): A professional organization that recommends standards for the film and television industries. - SMPTE 12M-1: The SMPTE standard for the Time and Address Control signal in widespread use in the professional video and audio industries.
+SMPTE 12M-1 defines the specifications for both Linear Time Code (LTC) and Vertical Interval Time Code (VITC). - SMPTE 12M-2: The SMPTE Recommended Practice for transmitting Time code in the ancillary data space of serial digital television signals - SMPTE 125M: The SMPTE standard for bit parallel digital interface for component video signals.
+SMPTE 125M defines the parameters required to generate and distribute component video signals on a parallel interface. - SMPTE 244M: The SMPTE standard for bit parallel digital interface for composite video signals.
+SMPTE 244M defines the parameters required to generate and distribute composite video signals on a parallel interface. - SMPTE 259M: The SMPTE standard for 525 line serial digital component and composite interfaces. - SMPTE 269M: This SMPTE standard defines an opto-isolated fault tally output signal for connecting to user-defined equipment such as warning indicators. - SMPTE 291M: Defines the method of multiplexing ancillary data such as audio and captions to 292M and 259M-C signals. - SMPTE 292M: Defines the serial interface that is used for carriage of HDTV video signals.
+It and its standard definition equivalent 259M-C provide a standard transport mechanism, not only for the video signal, but also for digitized audio and data such as captions.

-SMPTE 309M: The SMPTE standard for encoding date information into the user bits of linear time code.

-SMPTE 333M: The SMPTE standard for serially interfacing captioning equipment with ATSC caption encoders

-SMPTE 334M: assigns addresses to be used to multiplex specific data services such as captioning into the vertical ancillary (VANC) space defined by 291M.
+- SMPTE 309M: The SMPTE standard for encoding date information into the user bits of linear time code. - SMPTE 333M: The SMPTE standard for serially interfacing captioning equipment with ATSC caption encoders. - SMPTE 334M: Assigns addresses to be used to multiplex specific data services such as captioning into the vertical ancillary (VANC) space defined by 291M.
 It also specifies that the payload of a VANC packet used for captioning is CDP.
+Supeceded by SMPTE-334-1 and SMPTE-334-2. - SMPTE 334-1: Vertical Ancillary Data Mapping of Caption Data and Other Related Data. - SMPTE 334-2: Caption Distribution Packet (CDP) Definition. - SMPTE 425M: Specifies the mapping of different video signals to the 3G physical interface, as well as the supported video formats. - SMPTE RP2007: CDP and "Grand Alliance" serial communication interfaces.